omniedgeio/omniedge-frontend/markdowndocs/Docs/Install.md

 1. Download and run the Windows installer
 2. Click on "Log in…" from the Omniedge icon now in your system tray
 3. Sign in with your email address
 4. Click "Connect" in the menu bar from the tray icon.
-After a pop up disappears, a secure VPN connection is initialized.
+After a pop-up disappears, a secure VPN connection is initialized.

 ## 3. Installing on MacOS
 OmniEdge MacOS is compatible with intel Macbook, macOS 10 or later Last update: Version 0.1.7, April 3, 2021.